makersacademy/CV/README.md

 Throughout my career, I have supported people and projects, listening and rapidly responding to needs and requirements and endeavouring to anticipate how they may change as time progresses.

-* CTM has given me extensive experience of Agile methodologies and practices which have complemented my
+* CTM has given me extensive experience of Agile methodologies and practices which have complemented my support skills developed in previous roles.

 * In a role assigned from **Prospect Us**, I provided research project support across three departments.
 My support allowed the research staff to gather, interpret and present their data within the projected timeline for the project.